FRIENDS GUI: A graphical user interface for data collection and visualization of vaping behavior from a passive vaping monitor: OVERVIEW

-1.\textbf{Data Collection Control:} The software facilitates synchronization of the device’s internal clock with the host computer and clears flash memory before a new session.
+\begin{enumerate} \item \textbf{Data Collection Control:} The software facilitates synchronization of the device’s internal clock with the host computer and clears flash memory before a new session.
 This ensures accurate timestamping and reliable data capture for all events.

-2. \textbf{Data extraction and conversion:} The GUI extracts and decodes the binary data after data collection and provides key metrics, such as puff count, puff duration, and time of occurrence for a puff.
-Events are stored using extended POSIX timestamps (figure \ref{fig:fig1}d), which include event codes, standard time, and fractional seconds (Table-\ref{tab:table1}).
+\item \textbf{Data extraction and conversion:} The GUI extracts and decodes the binary data after data collection and provides key metrics, such as puff count, puff duration, and time of occurrence for a puff.
+Events are stored using extended POSIX timestamps (Figure \ref{fig:fig1}d), which include event codes, standard time, and fractional seconds (Table \ref{tab:table1}).
 Temperature is sampled at the start and end of puff and touch events, with values ranging from 0 to 1024, calculated via an internal voltage divider circuit.
-Although not timestamped independently, these readings are used to improve puff classification accuracy and eliminate false positives (Algorithm~\ref{alg:algorithm1}).
-Converted timestamps and extracted data, including puff durations and timing, are displayed in human-readable formats (figure \ref{fig:fig1}e–f).
+Although not timestamped independently, these readings are used to improve puff classification accuracy and eliminate false positives (Algorithm 1 in Appendix).
+Converted timestamps and extracted data, including puff durations and timing, are displayed in human-readable formats (Figure \ref{fig:fig1}e–f).

-3. \textbf{Visualization:} The software generates 24-hour graphs showing puffing, touch, and temperature data for the beginning and end of puffs.
-It also summarizes total puff duration and frequency per day (figure \ref{fig:fig1}g).
+\item \textbf{Visualization:} The software generates 24-hour graphs showing puff, touch, and temperature data for the beginning and end of puffs.
+It also summarizes total puff duration and frequency per day (Figure \ref{fig:fig1}g). \end{enumerate}

-\section{Graphical User Interface}
+\subsection{GRAPHICAL USER INTERFACE}

 User interaction with the FRIENDS system is facilitated through a graphical user interface (GUI), developed using Python 3.11 and the tkinter package.
 Multithreaded operations, implemented via Python’s threading library, allow real-time GUI responsiveness during serial communication.
-Data processing tasks such as timestamp conversion, event extraction, and formatting are handled using the Pandas and NumPy libraries, while Matplotlib is used for generating visualizations within the GUI (figure \ref{fig:fig2}).
+Data processing tasks such as timestamp conversion, event extraction, and formatting are handled using the Pandas and NumPy libraries, while Matplotlib is used for generating visualizations within the GUI.
+Figure \ref{fig:fig2} presents the GUI of the FRIENDS system, highlighting the key controls and data processing functions.

-The GUI features five categories of widgets: (1) bars, (2) dropdown menus, (3) buttons, (4) entry fields, and (5) monitors, and the flow diagram in figure \ref{fig:fig3} illustrates their functionalities.
+The GUI features five categories of widgets: (1) bars, (2) dropdown menus, (3) buttons, (4) entry fields, and (5) monitors, and the flow diagram in Figure \ref{fig:fig3} illustrates their functionalities.

 Serial communication with the FRIENDS device is managed via the pyserial library.
 The “Connect” button establishes a link between the device and the host computer, and “Reload” refreshes the available COM port list.